All Products

 Document Center

-Object Storage Service:High-level commands
+Object Storage Service:Advanced commands

-Last Updated:Nov 15, 2024
+Last Updated:Nov 25, 2025

-Command set
+Command descriptions

-Supported option
+Supported options

-All high-level commands
+All advanced commands

-High-level commands that support batch processing
+Commands that support batch operations

 Note

---version-id string: the version ID of the object.
+--version-id string: The version ID of the object.

-High-level commands that support the list mode
+Commands that support list mode

---list-format: the format of the list file.
+--list-format: The format of the list file.
 Valid values: plain and inventory.

 Local options